RubenPeeters/RubenPeeters.github.io/_pages/cv.md

 					- scikit-learn
 					- polyglot
 		- Data management team:
-			- Description: "*My colleague and I were the first technical people in the unit.
-As our team started growing we needed some kind of hierarchy.
-My colleague, who is my senior by 25 years, has lots of content-related knowledge, but refrains from leading the team.
-This led to him and myself taking on this work together.*"
+			- Description: "*My colleague and I were the first technical data people in the unit.
+Together we set up a team surrounding data.*"
 			- Responsibilities:
 				- Managing colleagues.
 				- Matching problems with skillsets of colleagues.